Magnetic anisotropy and intermediate valence in CeCo$_5$ ferromagnet: Theoretical Method

+For the spherically-symmetric DFT+$U$ double-counting term (included in the potential $V_U$) we have adopted the fully localized limit (FLL) form $V_{dc} = U (n_f-1/2) - J(n_f-1)/2$.
+We also note that the DFT potential $\hat{V}_{\rm DFT}$ in Eq.(\ref{eq:kohn_sham}) acting on the $f$-states is corrected to exclude the non-spherical double-counting with $V_U$~\cite{Kristanovski2018}.
+The equations in Eq.~(\ref{eq:kohn_sham}) are iteratively solved until self-consistency over the charge density is reached.

+The updated value of the $n_f$ (4$f$ occupation) determines the corresponding new value of $\epsilon_f$ in Eq.(\ref{eq:hamilt}).
+The next iteration is then initiated by solving Eq.(\ref{eq:hamilt}) with the updated $\epsilon_f = -V_{dc}$~\cite{shick2009} and computing the corresponding self-energy $\Sigma(z)$.
+This iterative procedure is repeated until the occupation of the 4$f$ manifold converges to within 0.01.
+Once the self-consistent DFT+$U$(ED) solution is obtained, the mean-field total energy is evaluated as $E_{Tot} = E_{\rm DFT} + \Delta E^{ee} $ where $E_{\mathrm{DFT}}$ is the DFT total energy and $\Delta E^{ee} = E^{ee} - E_{dc}$ is the correction term defined as the difference between the electron-electron interaction energy $E^{ee}$ and the double-counting contribution $E_{dc}$ already included in $E_{\mathrm{DFT}}$.

-In the DFT and DFT+U calculations, we used an in-house implementation~\cite{shick1997, shick99, shick2001} of the full-potential linearized augmented plane-wave (FP-LAPW) method that includes both scalar-relativistic and spin-orbit coupling effects.
-The conventional local spin-density approximation (LSDA) is adopted, which is expected to be valid for itinerant metallic systems.
+In the DFT and DFT+$U$ calculations, we used an in-house implementation~\cite{shick1997, shick99, shick2001} of the full-potential linearized augmented plane-wave (FP-LAPW) method that includes both scalar-relativistic and spin-orbit coupling effects.
+The conventional local spin-density approximation (LSDA) is adopted.
 The radii of the atomic muffin-tin (MT) spheres are set to 2.75~a.u. for the Ce atom, and 2.20~a.u. for Co atoms.
 The parameter $R_{Co} \times K_{max}=7.7$ defines the basis set size and the Brillouin zone (BZ) was sampled with 2535 $k$~points.
 The Slater integrals $F_0=6.73$~eV, and $F_2=8.39$ eV, $F_4=5.61$ eV, and $F_6=$4.15 eV were chosen which correspond to Coulomb~$U=6.73$~eV and exchange~$J = 0.70$~eV.
 These $U$ and $J$ values are in the range of commonly accepted values for the rare earths~\cite{vdMarel1988}.